uic-evl/omegalib/README.md

 <img src="http://creativebits.org/sites/default/files/mavericks-osx_icon_print.jpg" width="64"/> [Get the Omegalib Installer for OSX](http://omegalib.s3.amazonaws.com/repo/release/osx/OmegalibSetup.zip)

-**Use the quick build scripts** You will need the following installed:
+**...
+Or Use the quick build scripts**

+You will need the following installed:
 - Git
 - CMake (http://www.cmake.org/)
 - Python (the pre-installed 2.7 version on OSX and most linux distros works fine, on Windows omegalib comes with python bundled so you don't need this)